-For schools that receive this funding, you may wish to provide the following information:

-Measure Details How did you spend your service pupil premium allocation last academic year?
+For schools that receive this funding, you may wish to provide the following information: How our service pupil premium allocation was spent last academic year How did you spend your service pupil premium allocation last academic year?
 We have a pastoral support worker who is dedicated to the emotional well-being of service children.
 We run clubs where children can get together and talk about their unique experiences as well as take part in arts and crafts.
 Support is offered towards costs for enrichment activities.
-What was the impact of that spending on service pupil premium eligible pupils?
+The impact of that spending on service pupil premium eligible pupils What was the impact of that spending on service pupil premium eligible pupils?
 All children were monitored closely during school closures.
 Pupils benefited from targeted academic support and well-being support.